Target level of study

 Know-how and skills

-- write legal documents or legal notes
+- draft legal documents or legal memoranda

-- argue and synthesize
+- argue and synthesize.

 Organization

-This course is open on a sandwich basis.
+This course is offered on a sandwich basis.

 Program